Timeline: Breaking down what we've learned in Indianapolis mass shooting at FedEx facility

 Friday 12:22 a.m. - IMPD said they found "multiple victims" at a shooting scene at the FedEx facility near the airport.
 I-70 shut down in both directions in the area.

-Thursday 11 p.m. - IMPD responds to reports of an active shooter incident at the FedEx Smart Post facility at 8951 Mirabel Rd. just south of I-70 near Ameriplex Parkway and across the interstate from the Indianapolis International Airport.
+Thursday 11 p.m. - IMPD responds to reports of an active shooter incident at the FedEx Ground facility at 8951 Mirabel Rd. just south of I-70 near Ameriplex Parkway and across the interstate from the Indianapolis International Airport.